-The Accounting International Standards Committee Foundation (IASCF) (2007) also defines an MSE as an entity that is not obligated to public accountability and thus publishes general purpose financial statements for external users.

-In Ghana, the most commonly used definition of MSEs is the number of employees of the enterprise.
+The International Accounting Standards Committee Foundation (IASCF) (2007) also defines an MSE as an entity that is not obligated to public In Ghana, the most commonly used definition of MSEs is the number of employees of the enterprise.
 In applying this definition, however, there is some controversy in respect of the arbitrariness and cut off points used by the various official records (Amoako, 2012; Dalitso and Quartey, 2000).

-ii.
+13 ii.
 Importance of Bookkeeping in MSEs